port-labs/port-docs/docs/guides/all/working_agreements_and_measuring_pr_standards.md

 </details>

 :::tip Property addition
-If you haven't added the `prDescription` property, and it's relative mapping config please refer to the [PR Description Cannot be Empty](#pr-description-cannot-be-empty) section.
+If you haven't added the `prDescription` property and its relative mapping config, please refer to the [PR Description Cannot be Empty](#pr-description-cannot-be-empty) section.
 :::